-Project Lead: Dr Abdallah Ghazlan | The University of Melbourne Problem / thesis The objective of the project is to develop a computational framework for producing optimised design options for modular facade and floor systems, which are both structurally and thermally efficient, early in the conceptual design phase.
-Given the multi-objective criteria (both structural and energy), several designs will be presented to the client in a format that allows engineers to make an informed decision on the option that meets project constraints.
-The time/cost efficiency of these building systems will be ascertained by benchmarking them against existing case studies of building systems (facade and floor) designed using traditional manual techniques.
-List of partners:
+Project Lead: Dr Abdallah Ghazlan | The University of Melbourne Problem / thesis The objective of the project was to develop a computational framework for producing optimised design options for modular facade and floor systems, which are both structurally and thermally efficient, early in the conceptual design phase.
+Outcome Given the multi-objective criteria (both structural and energy), several designs were presented to the client in a format that allows engineers to make an informed decision on the option that meets project constraints.
+The time/cost efficiency of these building systems was ascertained by benchmarking them against existing case studies of building systems (facade and floor) designed using traditional manual techniques.
+Project Outcomes: https://building4pointzero.org/projects/computational-design-and-optimisation-tools-for-prefabricated-building-systems-phase-1-scoping-study-2/ List of partners:

-M-Modular, University of Melbourne List of researchers:
+M-Modular, University of Melbourne, Queensland University of Technology List of researchers: